sahithyandev/s1/src/content/docs/properties-of-materials/electrical-properties/03-semiconductivity.md

 2 types based on the crystal structure.

-- Intrinsic: Made of a pure compound (no dopants)
+- Intrinsic: Made of a pure compound
 - Extrinsic: Made of a pure compound and a dopant

 ### Intrinsic Semiconductors